ryjen/prep-cli/README.md

 Building
 ========

-Just make sure you do a ```git submodule update --init --recursive``` and have libarchive and perl installed
+Just make sure you do a ```git submodule update --init --recursive```.
+The rest I leave up to you.

 Contributing
 ============

 Create an issue/feature, fork, build, send pull request.
 Upon approval add your name to AUTHORS.
-Also looking for maintainers.
+Also looking for maintainers, start a conversation.